Sorority Formal Recruitment

 After the formal process is over, sororities who are still looking for members will have open houses, ultimately offering membership on their own schedules.
 Not every sorority participates in the informal process because it may have already reached the maximum number of members allowed.
 This is important to know and is also why going through the formal process is the best opportunity for women to join a sorority.

 Sometimes active members graduate early or leave for a pre-graduation internship or study abroad opportunity.
-If there are openings in the spring semester, a sorority may have the informal process again, but it is not guaranteed.
+If there are openings in the spring semester, a sorority may have another informal process, but it is not guaranteed.
 Again, this is important to know and is also why going through the formal process is the best opportunity for women to join a sorority.

-- IFC Meet & Greet Open House: Sunday, September 14th
+- IFC Meet & Greet Open House: Sunday, September 20 at 8pm

 - To sign up for fraternity recruitment, Click Here.